cocotb/cocotb/documentation/source/runner.rst

 Direct usage
 =============

-You can also run the test directly.
+You can also run the test directly, that is, without using pytest, like so

 .. code-block:: bash

     python examples/simple_dff/test_dff.py

-For this you need to define the test to run in the script.
-For example:
+This requires that you define the test to run in the testcase file itself.
+For example, add the following code at the end:

 .. code-block:: bash